tale/headplane/docs/Advanced-Integration.md

 ## Deployment

 Requirements:
-- Headscale 0.23 alpha or later
+- Headscale 0.23 beta-2 or later
 - Headscale and Headplane need a Reverse Proxy (NGINX, Traefik, Caddy, etc)

 Currently there are 3 integration providers that can do this for you: